Iswariya55/DL-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Develop a deep learning model using LSTM to perform Named Entity Recognition (NER) on text data.
+Preprocess the dataset by tokenizing text and encoding words and labels.
+Train and evaluate the model to accurately identify entities

 <img width="599" height="688" alt="image" src="https://github.com/user-attachments/assets/44649531-723a-45f4-ab44-c4ff827fe814" />

 <img width="549" height="638" alt="image" src="https://github.com/user-attachments/assets/1bc15d3a-24a8-4912-9381-4637346bfdbe" />